0xbitcoin/white-paper-v2/README.md

 ``` js
 function checkMintSolution(uint256 nonce, bytes32 challenge_digest, bytes32 challenge_number, uint testTarget) public view returns (bool success)
 ```
-OPTIONAL - This method can be used to improve usability, but interfaces and other contracts MUST NOT expect these values to be present.
+**OPTIONAL** - This method can be used to improve usability, but interfaces and other contracts MUST NOT expect these values to be present.

-## Minting New 0xBitcoins
+## Minting new BNbitcoin tokens

-The 0xBitcoin Token was deployed to the Ethereum blockchain in February, 2018, with the following attributes:
+The BNbitcoin Token was deployed to the Binance Smart Chain blockchain in March, 2021, with the following attributes:
 * No pre-mine
 * No ICO
 * 21,000,000 tokens total supply
 * Difficulty target auto-adjusts with PoW hashrate
 * Rewards decrease as more tokens are minted
-* ERC20 compatibility
+* BEP20 compatibility

-As such, the only way for a user to acquire 0xBitcoins is to mine them or purchase them from miners on decentralized/centralized exchanges.
-The mint function is responsible for verifying the validity of the hash solution, updating the contracts internal state and issuing new 0xBitcoins.
+As such, the only way for a user to acquire BNBTC tokens is to mine them or purchase them from miners on decentralized/centralized exchanges.
+The mint function is responsible for verifying the validity of the hash solution, updating the contracts internal state and issuing new BNBTC tokens.

 ``` js
 function mint(uint256 nonce, bytes32 challenge_digest) public returns (bool success) {